V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 4 password hashes cracked, 0 left
 ```

 Great!
 We get all the passwords!
-But now, we need to be sure which password is which hash, to know the flag format.
+But now, we need to be sure which password is which hash, to know the right order for the flag.

 For this simply edit the file, and add an username before every hashes.